MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-authentication/auth-bot-AAD.md

 [!include[v3-to-v4-SDK-pointer](~/includes/v3-to-v4-pointer-bots.md)]

 There are many services that you may want to consume inside your Teams app, and most of those the services require authentication and authorization to get the access.
 The Services include Facebook, Twitter, and Teams.
 Users of Teams have user profile information stored in Azure Active Directory (Azure AD) using Microsoft Graph.
-This topic will focus on authentication using Azure AD to get access.
+This topic focuses on authentication using Azure AD to get access.
 OAuth 2.0 is an open standard for authentication used by Azure AD and many other service providers.
 Understanding OAuth 2.0 is a prerequisite for working with authentication in Teams and Azure AD.
-The examples below use the OAuth 2.0 Implicit Grant flow to eventually read the user's profile information from Azure AD and Microsoft Graph.
+The following examples use the OAuth 2.0 Implicit Grant flow to eventually read the user's profile information from Azure AD and Microsoft Graph.

 The authentication flow described in this topic is similar to the tabs, except that tabs can use web-based authentication flow, and bots require authentication to be driven from code.
 The concepts in this topic will also be useful when implementing authentication from the mobile platform.